bjray/fitlog/README.md

 </array>
 </plist>`

-# Motivation
-fitlog is the brainchild of B.J.
-Ray and is being brought to life through the combined contributions of B.J. and Ryan LaMountain (UX extraordinaire).
-It is a simple and modest iOS based project that incorporates several technologies that we just wanted more familiarity with.
-In addition, we hope it provides an example of our capabilities in this space.
-Hopefully there will be some interesting things within this project for you to find.
-Some of those are:
-* Use of CocoaPods
-* Examples of TDD
-* Automated builds
-* Use of a backend REST service (Parse)
-* UIAppearance
-* iOS 7 features, in general

-# Goals
-Personally, we hope to illustrate good design and development skills in this project.
-This should span both the external interface and the code inside.

 # Roadmap
 Well, its hard to say and I'm sure it will evolve, but here is what we are thinking...
 * Bluetooth integration with a Polar HR monitor